Storage and File Permissions

 It is imperative that when data loss occurs users act quickly to recover it from a snapshot.
 Otherwise, the data will be lost permanently when the snapshots expire and are automatically removed.

-Snapshots are contained in a hidden folder called .snapshot.
-Note the leading dot and the fact that this directory is invisible (even with the -a option of
+Snapshots are contained in a hidden folder called .snapshots in /home and /data.
+Note the leading dot and the fact that this directory is invisible under ls (even with the -A option).
+However, its contents can be accessed explicitly:

-In the above example “hourly.2017-01-05_1005” is the most recent snapshot, so that’s where we copy our data from.
-Any changes made to test.py since this snapshot was made are lost and unrecoverable.
+In the above example “daily.2021-06-30_0000” is the most recent snapshot, so that’s where we copy our data from.
 It is important to act quickly and copy the data out of the snapshot before it expires and the data is lost forever.

 Storage on Kamiak uses Linux file ownership and permissions for data security.
 An explanation of how ownership and permissions behave in Linux can be found at this site and in various other guides available online.